 Under UK copyright law you may copy an insubstantial amount for personal use for private study or non-commercial research.
 The law does not define the term insubstantial but it is usually taken to mean no more than one article from a journal issue or one chapter or up to 5% of a book.

-Many of our publications are also coved by the Copyright Licensing Agency Basic Photocopying and Scanning Licence which allows you to make a single copy of:
+Many of our publications are also covered by the Copyright Licensing Agency Higher Education Licence which allows you to make a single copy of:

 - one chapter of a book

 - one article from a journal issue or set of conference proceedings